quantapix/qnarre/docs/advanced_tf/narrative.md

 - continuing our blogs, we shift our focus to yet another new feature in TF, the `autograph` functionality
 - previously, and as far as intuitive expression of code was concerned, "graph ops" efficiently solved complex calculations while failed at simple, sequential control
 - by writing on-demand Python code now, `autograph` transparently patches  all the necessary graph ops together and packages the result into a "python op"
 - while the generated new ops are potentially a lot faster than the code before them, in this blog we are more interested in the new expressive powers of the `autograph` package
 - specifically, we look at what becomes possible when decorating our functions with the new `tf.function` decorator, as doing this would by default invoke the `autograph` functionality
-- our objective is to ultimately arrive to a model of the generated new pops as represented by the [graph](./autograph.pdf)
+- our objective is to ultimately arrive to a model of the generated new ops as represented by the [graph](./autograph.pdf)

 - just as before, we need to prep our environment in order to run any meaningful code